imperialCHEPI/healthgps/index.md

 The simulation creates the virtual population, simulates the synthetic individuals over time, collects population statistics and publish to the outside world at the end of each simulated time step.
 It is the user's responsibility to analyse and quantify the model results, which are saved to a chosen output folder in JSON format.

+## Demographics

+The population historical trends and projections are used to define the baseline scenario for the model.
+The model requires historical and projected populations by *year*, *age* and *gender* for each country of interest, covering the entire duration of the experiment.
+All data processing, units conversion, gap filling, smoothing, etc, must be carried out outside to produce the complete datasets required.
+The following demographic measures are required by the model:

+* *Population size*
+* *Birth rates*
+* *Death rates*
+* *Residual Mortality* - deaths from non-modelled causes.

+Births, deaths, and immigration are the only drivers of changes in demographics in a population.
+While births and deaths modelling is data driven, finding accurate data about immigration is more challenging. *Net migration*, the net flow of migrants between two consecutive years, is estimated as the difference by age and gender between the simulated population and the expected population from the country's input data.

+### Socio-Economic Status (SES)
+SES plays an important role in the levels of risk factors observed within the population.
+The levels of income and education can influences the nature of diet, and physical activity.
+Health GPS models SES as a proxy value, combining education, income and other factors to represent specific groups within the population.
+Each individual SES value is attributed at birth by sampling from a *standard normal distribution* and stays constant over time.
 ## Risk Factors

-Population cultural and social behaviours are represented by *risk factors*, which represent any attributes that can influence the likelihood of acquiring a disease.
-Individual choices such as smoking, alcohol consumption, physical activity, and diet, can lead to long-term effects such as hypertension, obesity and diabetes.
+The population cultural and social behaviours are represented by *risk factors*, defined as any attributes that can influence the likelihood of acquiring a disease.
+Individual choices such as smoking, alcohol consumption, physical activity, and diet, can lead to long-term consequences such as hypertension, obesity and diabetes.
 Furthermore, certain diseases can be risk factors for other diseases or certain types of cancers.

-The dynamic of risk factors modelling is a major challenge for policy modellers, which have different opinions on the types and directions of causality between risk factors. *Health GPS* defines dynamic risk factor model structure, which modellers must create the hierarchy outside, fit parameters to data and provide to the model as input configuration.
+The dynamics of risk factors modelling is a major challenge for health policy modellers, there are divergent opinions on the types and directions of causality between risk factors and diseases. *Health GPS* defines a dynamic hierarchical risk factor model structure, modellers can configure the hierarchy outside for different problems, fit parameters to data and provide to fully built model as part of the experiment configuration.

 ### Energy Balance Model (EBM)